SOON YOUR IPHONE WILL BE OLDER THAN A-LEVEL STUDENTS!

 Read the full Do Universities need to Change? executive paper now.
 Click here

-Cloud Adoption Service at EMEA Consulting assist successful solution adoption by facilitating business readiness before and during implementation, by supporting customers in transforming their organisation and ways of working, and by helping our customers to build internal capability to own and support their solution post go live.
+EMEA Business Transformation assist successful solution adoption by facilitating business readiness before and during implementation, by supporting customers in transforming their organisation and ways of working, and by helping our customers to build internal capability to own and support their solution post go live.

 Information about Oracle Consulting here.